Bill

 AI Summary

-This bill prohibits the purchase, sale, transfer, and manufacture of "assault firearms," which are defined as certain semi-automatic center-fire rifles, pistols, and shotguns with specific characteristics like high-capacity magazines or pistol grips, and also prohibits the sale of "large capacity ammunition feeding devices," defined as magazines or similar devices holding more than 15 rounds of ammunition.
-Violations of these prohibitions are classified as Class 1 misdemeanors, and individuals convicted of selling or purchasing an assault firearm will be prohibited from owning any firearm for three years.
-The bill includes exceptions for law enforcement, military personnel, and certain licensed dealers, and also clarifies that antique firearms, permanently inoperable firearms, and manually operated firearms are not considered assault firearms.
-Additionally, the bill amends existing laws to include violations related to assault firearms and large capacity ammunition feeding devices in various disqualifications for concealed handgun permits and firearm possession, and allows for the forfeiture of these prohibited items if found in violation of the law.
+This bill prohibits the purchase, sale, and transfer of "assault firearms," which are defined as certain semi-automatic center-fire rifles, pistols, and shotguns with specific characteristics like detachable magazines over 15 rounds, folding stocks, or second handgrips, as well as firearms modified to function as such, with exceptions for antique firearms, permanently inoperable firearms, and manually operated firearms.
+It also bans the sale of "large capacity ammunition feeding devices," defined as magazines or similar devices holding more than 15 rounds, with some exceptions for law enforcement and retired officers.
+Violating these prohibitions is a Class 1 misdemeanor, and individuals convicted of selling or purchasing an assault firearm are prohibited from possessing any firearm for three years.
+The bill also amends existing laws to include these new prohibitions and penalties in various contexts, such as disqualifications for concealed handgun permits and the forfeiture of illegal weapons.

 Committee Categories